dmcmeekan9/dmcmeekan9/README.md

 ### 💼 Work
 I am currently a Software Engineer for a company located out of Des Moines, IA.
-This involves certain tasks involving working on the mainframe, and plug-in development among other projects.
+This involves certain tasks involving working on the mainframe and product development among other projects.
 ### 🔭 School
-I am in graduate school at Western Illinois University with intentions of graduating in May 2021.
-I currently have courses focused on computer architecture, server-side development, and distributed systems.
-I also am working on a thesis that involves the creation of my own security protocols for WebRTC.
+I have completed two degrees, Master's and Bachelor's in Computer Science, at Western Illinois University.
+I have taken courses focused on computer architecture, server-side development, databases, AI, and distributed systems.
+I also have a published thesis <b> Securing WebRTC </b>.
 ### 💻 Current Projects
 I have three projects currently in full-force:
 * With a close colleague, [Tim Mardesen](https://github.com/timmay54/), we have a half-way developed game, [Lost In Peril](https://github.com/dmcmeekan9/lost_in_peril) using the game engine [LibGDX](https://github.com/libgdx/libgdx).